BorisNaydenov/BorisNaydenov/README.md

  :bear: And the capital Berlin is a 1-hour smooth train ride away.

  :steam_locomotive:It is not a bullet train, but it has smoking Wi-Fi.
+And if I have Wi-Fi connection...

-:briefcase: I am motivated to bring value by staying focused on Objectives and Milestones.
+:briefcase: I can solve any problem.
+Because like a bullet, I am focused on reaching Targets and Objectives.

-:briefcase: I can solve any problem, analyze and visualize Data insights, and create Content.
+:briefcase:  And your Team can benefit from my Fast learning, Data analysis, and Content creation SKILLS.

  👀 [Watch Me](https://youtu.be/Za_QAHPWQnw?si=tH9PpevlxNYDtxPT) in а relaxed YouTube, revealing more about my Skills and Motivation.